 From time to time, everyone needs a financial infusion.
 Getting a personal loan is a good way to get quick cash for various purposes.
 An unsecured personal loan can help you accomplish some of your financial goals without placing collateral or sharing a specific purpose with your lender.

-This article will help you find out all details about the impact of personal loans on your credit score and the ways to get the most out of your loan.
+This article will help you find out all details about the impact of personal loans on your credit score and how to get the most out of your loan.

-According to FICO, the company that provides people with the most popular formula for calculating their credit score, there are five different credit score factors, each of them taking a share in your score.
+According to FICO, the company that provides people with the most popular formula for calculating their credit score, there are five different credit score factors.

 These are the five credit score factors:

 Do you make all your payments on time?
 If you have made any late payments, this can negatively impact your credit score.
-In case you miss any payments, they are typically reported to credit reporting agencies if you are late 30 days or more.
+If you miss any payments, they are typically reported to credit reporting agencies if you are late 30 days or more.

 Do you have a lot of debt?
 Of course, the less debt you have, the better off you are.
-It is best if you can keep your statement balance below 20% of the credit limit.
+It is best to keep your statement balance below 20% of the credit limit.

 The longer you have had credit, the better.
-Also, if you want to get the best credit score, you need to have activity each month.
+Also, if you want to get the best credit score, you need to have activities each month.

-With a personal loan, the main factors that affect your score are your credit history length and new credit.
-When applying for this type of loan, a hard inquiry will be performed on your credit, which will appear on your credit report and affect your credit score.
+The main factors that affect your credit score are your credit history length and your new credit account.
+When applying for this type of loan, the lender will perform a hard inquiry, which will appear on your credit report and affect it for a few months.

 But the impact doesn’t have to be huge.
-According to FICO, most people’s score will be reduced by only five points.
-However, there is no hard inquiry when you shop around for loans, so take your time to research and compare as many loans as possible.
+According to FICO, most people’s scores will be reduced by only five points.
+However, when you shop around for loans at online lenders, there shouldn’t be any hard inquiries, so take your time to research and compare as many loans as possible.

-Still, if you are making a lot of inquiries within a short period of time, this can have a negative impact on your credit.
-Also, if you have a lot of new credit accounts, this can significantly reduce your score.
+Still, if you have a lot of inquiries within a short period of time, this can harm your credit.
+Also, if you have many new accounts, they can significantly reduce your score.

 People tend to make mistakes when applying for personal loans.
 To prevent this from happening to you, there are some things you need to know.

-Make sure you check your credit score before you start searching for a personal loan.
-You can do this very easily ‒ just get a free copy of your credit score at one of the credit bureaus.
+Ensure you check your credit score before you start searching for a personal loan.
+You can do this very easily.
+Get a free copy of your credit score at one of the credit bureaus.
 If you think you can’t get an affordable loan with your score, you are probably right.
 In that case, the first thing you should do is improve your credit score.

-Before you choose the loan that you think will be the best fit for your needs, make sure you take your time to research the market.
-The lending market is becoming more and more flexible and you can definitely find a loan with favorable terms.
+Before choosing your loan, make sure to research.
+The lending market is becoming more flexible, and you can definitely find a loan with favorable terms.

 People usually loans with negative consequences, and they do so for a good reason.
-If you fail to properly manage your payments, you will face a certain risk.
+If you fail to manage your payments properly, you will face a certain risk.

 A personal loan is not a bad thing in and of itself.
 When you take out a loan, it probably won’t have a long-term negative impact on your credit score.

-Of all the credit score factors, the most important one is your payment history since it takes 35% of your FICO score.
+The most important factor is your payment history because it makes 35% of your FICO score.

 However, should you miss any payments on your personal loan, you will be penalized.
 To prevent damage to your credit score, make sure you pay your loan on time.

 In most cases, a personal loan is an unsecured loan that you can pay off in fixed monthly installments.
-Since your monthly installments are fixed, you will not collect as much debt as you would with a credit card or other types of revolving loan.
+Since your monthly installments are fixed, you will not collect as much debt as you would with a credit card or other revolving loan types.

-You can use personal loans per your discretion.
+You can use personal loans at your discretion.
 You will not be asked about the purpose of your loan.
-In addition, you can use a personal loan to consolidate your debts since they are available at lower interest rates.
+You can also use a personal loan to consolidate your debts since they are available at lower interest rates.

-However, if you decide to do this, make sure you don’t run up fresh balance on the credit cards you are paying off.
+However, if you decide to do this, make sure you don’t balance the credit cards you are paying off.

 Debt consolidation will not take all your financial burden off your back, but it can still improve your credit score.
-It is important that the interest rate of your new loan is lower than that of your existing debt.
+Your new loan’s interest rate must be lower than your existing debt.

 If you use your personal loan for debt consolidation, you will have to take care of just one loan instead of juggling a few of them.
-Also, in case you cannot pay off your entire debt, a single lender can often provide a better deal.
+Also, if you cannot pay off your entire debt, a single lender can often provide a better deal.

 All in all, if you can make payments on time and manage to pay off your loan within the anticipated time period, you will show that you can handle debt responsibly.
 After you pay off your loan, you can ask your lender to report positive credit history.
-This is a sign to lenders that they can trust you and it will increase your credit score for all future loans.
+That will increase your credit score.

 Who would think that a loan can actually help you improve your credit score?
 Well, now you know that it can.

-If you have a good credit score, you will be able to get a personal loan quickly and easily.
-But you can also additionally improve your score if you pay off the loan on time.
+If you have a good credit score, you can get a personal loan quickly and easily.
+But you can also improve your score if you pay off the loan on time.

-On the other hand, if you have a lot of debts, taking out a personal loan can help you turn them into one and pay them off more easily.
-However, before applying for the loan, it is important to know your credit score, shop around for loans and carefully read all the loan terms.
+On the other hand, if you have many debts, taking out a personal loan can help you turn them into one and pay them off more easily.
+However, before applying for a loan, it is important to know your credit score.
+Shop around for loans and carefully read all of the terms.

-If you follow all the tips we listed and pay off your loan on time, you can improve your credit score and increase your chances to get personal loans and other types of loans in the future.
+Our tips to pay off your loan on time can improve your credit score and increase your chances of getting loans.